BD2KGenomics/cgcloud/README.rst

-CGHub Cloud Utils (officially, cghub-cloud-utils) manages virtual machines in Amazon's Elastic Compute Cloud.
+CGHub Cloud Utils (officially, cghub-cloud-core) manages virtual machines in Amazon's Elastic Compute Cloud.
 Each virtual machine (*box*) is automatically provisioned with operating system and application software such that it can function in one of several predefined *roles*, e.g. as a continuous integration server, for running tests or as a build server for creating platform-specific